MattTimms/up_woolies/README.md

 ## help wanted

 I'm holding out for Up Bank to provide API support for 2Up (& multiplayer when that is released).
-You can help by reacting to the pending [feature request PR](https://github.com/up-banking/api/issues/84) or, if you're an Upsider, suggest the feature through support chat in-app 🙏
+You can help by reacting to the pending [feature request PR](https://github.com/up-banking/api/issues/84) and, if you're an Upsider, suggest the feature through support chat in-app 🙏

 I'd love help with handling Woolworth's authentication process 🔐 I spent quite some time trying to understand how